 Dill is mainly used in pickling, where most of the plant is used.
 “Dill Pickles” have become a North American classic and in Europe Sauerkraut and vinegars have been popular for centuries.
 It is especially popular in Russia and Scandinavia, where it is used in courts-bouillons and sauces for fish, pickled salmon, casseroles and soups.

 It is also used on cakes and breads, particularly in rye breads, the way caraway is used.
 It should be used sparingly as the flavour grows.
-Its flavour works well in sour cream and yogurt sauces.
+Its flavour works well in sour cream, yogurt sauces and dill pickle seasoning for popcorn.
 The chopped fresh leaves are frequently used with trout and salmon, shrimp, deviled eggs, green beans, cauliflower, beets, soups, cottage and cream cheese.

 Crown dill is the herb that has been harvested after blossoming.
 Compared to baby dill, crown dill has a stronger and more aromatic, anise-like flavour.
 Its flower heads and seeds are mainly used to flavour crayfish cooking liquid and various pickles.